mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 so you can throw more sockjs-node instances and load balance them.
 While socket.io test was done for fun, sockjs-node is in same league as socket.io, so that's good too.

-On other hand, if your application is written in Python (Django anyone?), there is no point to investigate node.js option even with CPython interpreter.
+On other hand, if your application is written in Python (Django anyone?), and you want to add some realtime features, there is no point to investigate node.js option even with CPython interpreter.
+Even though you will have to use to Tornado framework for realtime component, it is still python and lots of code can be reused.

-If you want to squeeze every bit of performance you can get at cost of some extra memory used and you don't have any incompatible libraries that you can't use with PyPy, you should really try PyPy.
-It is very compatible, production ready and extremely fast.
+As for the PyPy - if you want to squeeze every bit of performance you can get at cost of some extra memory used and you don't have any incompatible libraries that you can't use with PyPy, you should really try it.
+PyPy is very compatible, production ready and extremely fast.

 Unfortunately, I didn't have chance to test other SockJS server implementations (erlang, ruby, vert.x, lua), but you might want to benchmark them as well.